Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Introduction

 \subsection{Related work}

-The model proposed in \cite{degrave} is similar in spirit to the one presented in this work, as it is a generalization of classic LD and allows for the division and delegation of voting weight to multiple agents.
-However, this model does not allow agents to retain a fraction of voting weight for themselves.
-It should be noted that this model coincides with the one proposed here when agents are not allowed to preserve a fraction different from 1 or 0 of voting weight for themselves (see Remark \ref{rem:degrave}).
+Regarding models that allow multi-agent delegation, we can mention the model proposed in \cite{degrave}, which is similar to the model presented here when the penalty factor is not considered.
 Spectral type centrality measures have been proposed for measuring voting weight; \cite{yoshida} explores the use of PageRank as a voting measure, while \cite{viscousDemocracy} propose another voting measure based on a PageRank-type centrality which seeks to penalize long delegation paths.
 Although simple delegation is used here for theoretical analysis purposes, these techniques can easily be generalized to multi-agent delegation.
 On the other hand, following a different approach, in \cite{ugrandi}, the authors propose and analyze a model based on multi-agent ranked delegation, in which agents provide a ranking over multiple delegations to be used as backups when solving possible delegation cycles.
 Similarly, \cite{brill} and \cite{brill_talmon} study the delegation of vote through a ranking of preferences, while \cite{fluid} proposes a technique based on fluid dynamics that attempts to minimize concentration of votes by choosing an appropriate delegation graph according to the agents' preferences.

-In Section \ref{sec:nash}, we define a game in which the delegation profile of each agent is considered as a strategy, and an utility function based on the preferences of each agent over the others.
-This type of game has been studied in the literature with regard to simple delegation, e.g., \cite{game} which analyzes this kind of games with three different utility functions.
-It can be seen that the problem addressed in Section \ref{sec:nash} is a generalization of the \textbf{MINDIS} problem defined in \cite[Section 3.2]{game}.
-Other works dealing with similar topics include \cite{grossi,pirates,zhang_grossi}.
+In Section \ref{sec:nash}, we define a game in which the delegation weighting of each agent is considered as a strategy, and a utility function based on the preferences of each agent over the others.
+This type of game has been first studied in \cite{grossi}, with regard to simple delegation.
+Particularly relevant to our work is \cite{game}, where the authors analyze the existence of equilibrium states in this type of game under various optimality criteria.
+The problem discussed in Section \ref{sec:nash} can be viewed as a generalization of the \textbf{EXISTENCE} problem \footnote{ This problem focuses on establishing the existence of a Nash equilibrium in a game where players' strategies are determined by their voting behavior, and their utility functions are governed by their individual preferences (see Section \ref{sec:EXISTENCE}). } defined in \cite[Section 3.2]{game}.
+In \cite{zhang_grossi2}, the authors utilize a weighted delegation scheme based on mixed strategies to examine the truth-tracking problem.
+This scheme is analogous to the one explored in Section \ref{subsec:apMS}.
+Other works addressing similar topics include \cite{pirates,zhang_grossi}.